percona/web-dev-test/chart-api/README.md

 This sample REST API uses [Node.js](http://nodejs.org/) to run a local server with a few sample routes.

-Using this API, create an angular.js app that:
+Using this API, create an angular.js app that lets the user...
-* queries the API to fetch the data
+* select one or more charts to show
-* creates graphs (can use any library of choice) with the sample data
+* select an aggregate function (mix, avg, or max) for each chart (applied to the series data for each day)
-* creates a chart selector to display only graphs for the specific chart or all charts
+* select a single day to show without aggregation
-* create a date selector to display graphs for the specific dates Also, be sure the test your code.
+* change the chart style from line to bar

+Those are only the basic user requirements.
+You can do more if time permits.
+The technical requirements are not specified because that's part of the test: to see what and how you implemention solutions for these user requirements.
 We grade results based on:

-1. Overall functionality and usability (including reliability, efficiency, etc.)
+* Overall functionality and usability (including reliability, efficiency, etc.)
-2. Code design (including style, organization, testing, etc.)
+* Code design (including style, organization, testing, etc.)
-3. UX/UI design (no fancy graphics required though)
+* UX/UI design (no fancy graphics required though)

 This task should take about 10 hours or less for an expert JS/AngularJS developer.
 You will be paid for you time.